openshift/enhancements/enhancements/insights/pulling-data-from-ocm.md

 #### Tech Preview -> GA
 - ability to distinguish various error states - e.g organization doesn't have SCA allowed versus API returns an error
 - inform a cluster user about the error state (problem with pulling the certificates)
+- the feature might be moved to a different OCP component

 #### Removing a deprecated feature